 A progressive pipeline and sales success, even with automation, software, and dashboards, are often about the number of calls, emails, and scoping you do in the early stages (or sales funnel).
 It’s just as much about the amount of value-rich contact and follow-up you have with someone you’ve sold to before.
 Even with an established customer, you can’t ever take for granted that they will be an easy up-sell.
 The more diligent you are with the habitual stuff, the smoother the cool, edge-of-your-seat negotiations and deal-making will be.

 For some sales professionals, that means setting aside a day a week purely for admin, calls, and research.
 For others, that routine ritual is monthly training or team check-ins.
 These are all the parts of the job that oil the wheels and ease the flow of the greater sales pipeline.

-To keep a spirit of competitiveness alive and well during these routine stages, add in some custom fields to your supporting software that keeps track of the number of calls made or training modules completed.
+To keep a spirit of competitiveness alive and well during these routine stages, add in some custom fields to your supporting software that keep track of the number of calls made or training modules completed.
 Good software means that you can show off the high achievers on a company-wide dashboard presentation.

 5. Know your Intended Outcomes and Benefits

 As you and your team reach the end of a sales pipeline cycle, this is the perfect time for some sales performance management review.
 This should be considered on an individual, team, and even campaign level.
 Of course, plucking out one example of data from many won’t provide as much material for analysis as looking at several metrics and reports.
 Utilizing all the tools, data, and dashboard information allows you to understand which leads resulted in pitches and which pitches went on to become a negotiation and deal.

 Swapping sales tips over the water cooler is not a recipe for success.
 A good business practice that comes from establishing a trusted sales pipeline process is, however.